 To many in the legal profession, the term “lawyer wellness” may seem like a contradiction.
 The demanding hours and stressful work environments at many law firms often have detrimental effects on legal professionals, who struggle to manage high-levels of stress and find time for self-care.
 Mental health issues among lawyers are notoriously prevalent, as are substance abuse and addiction.

 For these reasons, lawyer wellness, also referred to as legal wellness or lawyer well-being, needs to be an essential consideration for all law firms, law schools, bar associations, and legal professionals.
 And although there are many “wellness” resources and programs available online, many do not focus specifically on the challenges facing the legal industry, nor do most of the available resources take a bird’s-eye view of the legal wellness landscape.

-This post will provide a broad overview of all things lawyer wellness and mental health in 2019.
+This post will provide a broad overview of all things lawyer wellness and mental health.